 Moreover, don’t forget to factor in local zoning regulations.
 These can dictate where you can place your pool in relation to your property lines and home.

-Compliance isn't optional—it's mandatory.
+Compliance isn’t optional it’s mandatory.
 So, plan your pool project with careful attention to these critical elements.

 You’re now stepping into the domain of extra-large plunge pools, those that stretch 24 feet and more.